I am a travel enthusiast who loves to write about nature and wild animals. My visit to SWT Orphanage was truly unforgettable.

 There, you can learn about elephants and other Kenyan wildlife.
 The baby elephants at the orphanage are a treat to see.
 You will find this is a must-see place in Nairobi.

 What Is an Elephant Orphanage?

-As the name hints, this is an orphanage for the elephants.
+As the name hints, this is an orphanage for elephants.
 Here, you can see orphaned baby elephants and get to know more about them in detail.
 There are wardens who care for the elephants around the clock until they are ready to be released back into the wild.
-The wardens are like parents for the animals and endeavor to support them in every way possible.
+The wardens are like parents to the animals and endeavor to support them in every way possible.

 Where Do the Elephants Come From?